OSGeo/gdal/gdal/doc/source/programs/gdaldem.rst

     * ``hillshade``

-        Generate a shaded relief map from any GDAL-supported elevation raster
+        Generate a shaded relief map from any GDAL-supported elevation raster.

     * ``slope``

+        Generate a slope map from any GDAL-supported elevation raster.

+    * ``aspect``

-        Generate a slope map from any GDAL-supported elevation raster aspect to generate an aspect map from any GDAL-supported elevation raster
+        Generate an aspect map from any GDAL-supported elevation raster.

     * ``color-relief``